opinionated-digital-center/python-library-project-generator/README.rst

   * For test and CI/CD job tasks.
   * For the whole development and release lifecycle.

+* Pre-commit hooks for enforcing specific checks before committing with `pre-commit`_.
 * CI-CD pipeline with GitLab-CI_ and `GitHub Actions`_ (available soon), including:

-  * A test phase running all tests in parallel jobs.
+  * A test stage running all tests in parallel jobs.
-  * A release phase (see Release cycle below).
+  * A release stage (see Release cycle immediately below).
   * Caching (available soon).

 * Release cycle with Semantic-release_, including: